 FAQ

-No. FastMCP is a standalone framework for building MCP servers, clients, and apps; it does not require FastAPI.
-It offers FastMCP.from_fastapi() as an optional converter for teams that already have a FastAPI app and want to expose it as MCP tools, but FastMCP itself has no FastAPI dependency.
+No. FastAPI is a general-purpose Python web framework for building HTTP APIs; FastMCP is a standalone framework for building MCP servers, clients, and apps, and it does not require FastAPI.
+FastMCP offers FastMCP.from_fastapi() as an optional converter for teams that already have a FastAPI app, but the two projects are unrelated.

 Does FastAPI support MCP directly?